Glossary

 | Correct recurrent low output | Use repeated 24-hour trend tracking with water intake goals | Escalate if dizziness, confusion, or repeated cramps persist |

-Tie hydration logic to blood sugar control, electrolyte balance, and exercise recovery instead of using thirst alone.
+Tie hydration logic to blood sugar control, electrolyte balance, and exercise recovery instead of using thirst alone, then use The Complete Guide to Hydration when you need the longer evidence-based playbook.